Skip to content

 The EU-GUARDIAN project represents a significant step toward the European Union's strategic autonomy in defense.
 By co-financing cross-border projects across all defense domains, the EDF fosters an innovative and competitive defense industrial base.

-EU-GUARDIAN unites top-tier researchers, technology providers, and defense stakeholders across Europe to build this collaborative capability.
-The framework not only strengthens the resilience of national contributions but ensures interoperability and shared, state-of-the-art cyber defense mechanisms applicable across EU member states.
+EU-GUARDIAN unites researchers, technology providers and defense stakeholders across Europe to build this collaborative capability.
+The framework strengthens national contributions while supporting interoperability and shared cyber defense mechanisms across EU member states.

 Methodology